 , there is no single test that can conclusively diagnose dementia with Lewy bodies.
 Today, DLB is a "clinical" diagnosis, which means it represents a doctor's best professional judgment about the reason for a person's symptoms.
 The only way to conclusively diagnose DLB is through a postmortem autopsy.

-Many experts now believe that DLB and Parkinson's disease dementia are two different expressions of the same underlying problems with brain processing of the protein alpha-synuclein.
-But most experts recommend continuing to diagnose DLB and Parkinson's dementia as separate disorders.
+Most experts believe that dementia with Lewy bodies and Parkinson's disease dementia are two different expressions of the same underlying problems with brain processing of the protein alpha-synuclein.
+They recommend continuing to diagnose DLB and Parkinson's dementia as separate disorders.

 - Dementia symptoms consistent with DLB develop first.